fifv/fix-vscode-titlebarzoom/README.md

 * This script just do search and replace, so you can do it yourself In your favorite language.

+## Note

+Start from 1.86, vscode use `sha265` to calc checksum instead of `md5`.
+You can this only affect one word in `fix-checksum.ts`

 ## Credit

 Fix checksum logic is copied from